 What does this mean?

-Text analysis demonstrates how unique each audience truly is.
+Audience insights demonstrate how unique each audience truly is.
 It’s easy to assume all sports fans like the same things, but when we dig a little deeper we can see that’s not the case.
-We were able to identify specific brands that were favored by each fanbase, an insight which is also useful for brands looking to tap into sports sponsorship as part of their marketing strategy.
+We were able to identify specific brands that were favored by each fanbase, an insight which is also useful for brands looking to tap into sports sponsorship as part of their sports marketing strategies.